Vamsi0069/Interview-Question/sdlc.md

 | **Spiral**    | Risk-based iterative model for large, complex projects.                      |

+In Real time , majority of the project uses Agile with DevOps Approach .

 ## 🚀 How DevOps Enhances SDLC

 | SDLC Phase  | DevOps Contribution                  |